chatwoot/docs/docs/contributing-guide/mobile-app/setup-guide.md

 ### Push notification

 If you are using the community edition of Chatwoot, you would now be able use the [Official mobile app](https://www.chatwoot.com/mobile-apps) with push notifications without any additional configuration.
+Please refer to the [documentation](https://www.chatwoot.com/hc/handbook/articles/1687935909-push-notification) for more details.

 ### Build & Submit using EAS